 This section provides basic information about purchasing and owning a stake in a timeshare.

-There two main types of timeshare arrangements: deeded and non-deeded.
-For a deeded timeshare, the owner purchases an ownership interest in a piece of real estate that corresponds to a particular week (or weeks) of the year.
-Unless an exchange is made, that owner's interest in the unit is limited to the designated week each calendar year.
-These arrangements often are referred to as Fixed Time or a Fixed Unit.
+There are two main types of timeshare arrangements: deeded and non-deeded.
+For a deeded timeshare, the owner purchases an ownership interest in a piece of real estate.
+The real property corresponds to a particular fixed week (or weeks) of the year.
+Unless a timeshare exchange is made, that owner's interest in the unit is limited to a specific week each calendar year.
+These arrangements are often called “Fixed Time" or “Fixed Unit."

 It allows the owner to use the property for a certain amount of time each year.
 The contract usually states the number of years for which the membership or lease is valid.
-These also are referred to as Floating Time arrangements.
-A Seasonal Floating arrangement is similar, but reservations for time are limited to a particular season.
+Non-deeded timeshares are also referred to as “Floating Time" or “Floating Week" timeshare arrangements.
+A “Seasonal Floating" arrangement is similar, but reservations are limited to a particular season.

 Deciding Whether to Purchase a Timeshare

-One common way to sell timeshares is to offer "free" vacations where the guests are all potential customers; but it's a good idea to wait until you get home before deciding.
+One common way for timeshare companies to sell timeshares is to offer "free" vacations where guests and their family members are all potential customers.
+You may be subjected to high-pressure timeshare presentations.
+But it's a good idea to wait until you get home before deciding.
 You should consider the following factors before you decide to buy:

-- Practical Factors in General - How long will you be interested in vacationing at this particular location?
+- Practical factors, in general: How long will you be interested in vacationing at this particular location?
 Would you prefer a variety of vacation destinations?

-- Investment Potential - While a second or vacation home is much more expensive than a timeshare, timeshares usually sell at a loss
+- Investment potential: While a second or vacation home is much more expensive than a timeshare, timeshares usually sell at a loss.

 State Regulation of Timeshares

-- Massachusetts - Timeshares are regulated just like other real estate interests under state law
+- Massachusetts: Timeshares are regulated just like other real estate interests under state law

 Learn About Timeshares